A business owner’s guide to Small Business Saturday

 American Express makes it easy to promote Small Business Saturday by providing you with the marketing tools to do it.
 So if you haven’t downloaded them from the Small Business Saturday website yet, that’s a good place to start.

 You can also ask to have your business added to the Shop Small map.
-If you’re already included on the map, review your listing to make sure it’s up to date.
+If you’re already featured on the map, review your listing to make sure it’s up to date.

 2. Get your physical (or virtual) storefront ready